The ZX calculus is a language for surface code lattice surgery: Lattice surgery in the ZX calculus

 The preceding observation about identical pairs of linear operators, has the following consequence on how we can reason about compositions of operations in lattice surgery: \begin{corollary} The positive branches of lattice surgery procedures (i.e.~conditioned on $+1$ outcomes of all merge operations) provide a model for {the equational theory of the ZX calculus} without projections, in which nodes of degree $2$ or $3$ have an angle of $0$. \end{corollary}

-In particular: if we let $ $ denote the unitary embedding $U_S$ (respectively, $U_R$) on encoded data realised by a smooth (resp.~a rough) split, $ $ denote the Kraus operator $K_{0,S}$ (resp.~$K_{0,R}$) on encoded data realised in the positive branch by a smooth (resp.~a rough) merge, $ $ denote an $R_x(\alpha)$ gate (resp.~a $R_z(\alpha)$ gate), {and $ \!$ denote preparation of a $\ket{g_\alpha}$ state (resp.~a $\ket{r_\alpha}$ state),} then these operations satisfy all of the properties of Eqns.~\eqref{eqn:dagger} and~\eqref{eqn:bialgebras}.
+In particular: if we let \ denote the action of the unitary embedding $U_S$ (respectively, $U_R$) on encoded data realised by a smooth (resp.~a rough) split, \ denote the action of the Kraus operator $K_{0,S}$ (resp.~$K_{0,R}$) on encoded data realised in the positive branch by a smooth (resp.~a rough) merge, \smash{ } denote an $R_x(\alpha)$ gate (resp.~a $R_z(\alpha)$ gate), and \smash{ } denote (up to an extra factor of $\sqrt 2$) preparation of a $\ket{g_\alpha}$ state (resp.~a $\ket{r_\alpha}$ state), then these operations satisfy all of the properties of Eqns.~\eqref{eqn:dagger} and~\eqref{eqn:bialgebras}.
 More complicated green or red nodes (including nodes of degree $>1$ with non-zero angles) can then be realised using the {Spider Law~\cite[Ch.\ 9.4]{zxbook}}, describing them as the effect of compositions of split and merge operations in the positive branch.

 The qualification ``in the positive branch'' in Corollary~\ref{cor:blimeyZXpositivelyIsLatticeSurgery} is significant, and relates to the normalisation of the diagram in Eqn.~\eqref{cnot}.
-Omitting the correction operations needed to realise CNOT deterministically, the standard lattice-surgical realisation of {CNOT~\cite{melattice}} is by the composition $(\mathbf{1} \otimes \mathsf M_R)(\mathsf S_S \otimes \mathbf{1})$.
+Omitting the correction operations needed to realise \cnot deterministically, the standard lattice-surgical realisation of {\cnot~\cite{melattice}} is by the composition $(\mathbf{1} \otimes \mathsf M_R)(\mathsf S_S \otimes \mathbf{1})$.
 We may associate to this composition a pair of Kraus operators $(I \otimes K_{0,R})(U_S \otimes I)$ and $(I \otimes K_{1,R})(U_S \otimes I)$, where the positive branch corresponds to the first of these.
-A simple calculation reveals that $ (I \otimes K_{0,R})(U_S \otimes I) = \tfrac{1}{\sqrt 2} \,\mathrm{CNOT}$, which reflects the fact that the positive branch occurs with probability $\tfrac{1}{2}$ and realises a CNOT operation on all input states.
+A simple calculation reveals that $ (I \otimes K_{0,R})(U_S \otimes I) = \tfrac{1}{\sqrt 2} \,\mathrm{CNOT}$, which reflects the fact that the positive branch occurs with probability $\tfrac{1}{2}$ and realises a \cnot operation on all input states.
 From this standpoint, the subnormalisation of Eqn.~\eqref{cnot} is a feature {of ZX notation, not} a bug: it captures not only the way in which states transform in the positive branch of a lattice-surgery procedure, but also the $2$-norms of the Kraus operators which govern the transformation.